What comes to your mind when you hear your eight-month-old baby begin to make funny sounds like that of a Bear or a Racoon?

 It is at this point that seeking the help of a skilled Paediatrician will be necessary.

-Remember, at no point should you resort to self-medication as a parent or caregiver.
+Remember, you should never resort to self-medication as a parent or caregiver.

 What Causes My Eight-Month-Old Baby to Growl?

-Babies are innocent beings and they don’t have the polite attitude that most mature adults have.
+Babies are innocent and don’t have the polite attitude most mature adults have.

 A lot of babies growl out of frustration and tiredness.

-On one hand, your baby might use growls as a means of self-expression, but your ability to quickly pinpoint his/her need at that time depends on how well you have been able to bond with him/her.
+On the one hand, your baby might use growls as a means of self-expression, but your ability to quickly pinpoint their need at that time depends on how well you have been able to bond with them.

 On the other hand, it could be in the form of reflex action.
 Between six and eleven months, 80% of babies will begin to mimic sounds they hear often.